ivanhawkes/Chrysalis/README.md

 The best way is to use Git to clone this entire project to your local hard drive.

+**IMPORTANT: Your Git client must already have Git LFS installed, or the binary files will fail to clone properly and you will find all sorts of strange errors occur.**

+You can find out more about Git LFS at [https://git-lfs.github.com/]

+Most new work is performed on the 'ivan' branch - a feature branch where I work, typically for a month or so at a time, before I perform a 'squash merge' back into the 'development' branch.

+The 'development' branch is there to merge multiple feature branches prior to a squash merge into the 'master' branch.

+The 'master' branch is usually a month or so behind any work, but is generally expected to both build and have a test level to get you started quickly.

+After you have cloned the repository to your local hard drive you will need to right click on the **'Chrysalis.cryproject'** and tell it to **'Generate Solution'**.

+This will invoke the cmake process, which will process the cryproject file and create an MSVC solution that is suitable for your machine.

+The 'Solutions' folder that is present in some branches of the repository is from an earlier attempt to have the Microsoft Team Services system perform a build for continuous integration purposes.
+It failed, and will need to be purged at some point in the future.

 The project contains both the code to build, and the project files needed by CRYENGINE to run the example levels.

 Don't expect any flash looking level design or grahpics, I'm a programmer, so any models and textures are done as quickly and easily as I can to test out the features.